Picnic Recipes with Cheese

 Cool, creamy cheese is the perfect addition to the picnic lunch’s two main staples: sandwiches and salads.
-Following are some picnic recipes that will have you packing the basket and blanket and heading outside.
+Following are some recipes that will have you packing the picnic basket and blanket and heading outside.

-Khayyam had it right about the loaf of bread…but it’s best to slice it up and use those slices to surround tasty fillings of meat, vegetables and cheese.
+Khayyam had it right about the loaf of bread…but it’s best to slice it up and use those slices to surround tasty fillings of meat, vegetables, and cheese.
 Sandwiches are perfect for picnics.
 Not only are they cool on a hot day and require no cooking, they can be made in advance and travel extremely well.

 If you want to do minimal slicing, consider the classic sub sandwich.
-Named because of its shape, the submarine uses a whole loaf of French bread sliced lengthwise to make the perfect vehicle for meats, cheeses and toppings.
+Named for its shape, the submarine uses a whole loaf of French bread sliced lengthwise to make the perfect vehicle for meats, cheeses and toppings.
 Virtually any semi-soft or semi-hard cheese will do for a sandwich, used in combination with deli meats like ham, pastrami, or summer sausage.

 Is there a more classic combination than ham and Swiss?
 The Ham and Wisconsin Swiss Submarine showcases this dynamic duo, accented with pecan-green onion cream cheese, crispy lettuce and sprouts.

 If you want your sandwiches to be finger food, or appetizers for a later main event, try these antipasto sandwiches with rich Butterkäse.